-The Superintendent or their designee are the only person (persons) who have the authority to create Assignments of fund balance.
+The Assistant Superintendent of Business Services and Executive Director of Finance and Accountability have the authority to create Assignments of fund balance.

 Unassigned Fund Balance.
 In the General Fund, amounts that are reported as Unassigned are those net spendable resources of the District that are not otherwise Restricted, Committed, or Assigned, and may be used for any purpose within the General Fund.